Reedyuk/read-properties/README.md

 # read-properties GitHub Action

-read-properties allows you to read key values from your .properties file.
+read-properties allows you to read key values from your .properties file on *Any* github platform e.g. MacOS, Linux, Windows

 ## Integrating with GitHub actions